 In the past they also used special fonts.
 The spread of Unicode has made these redundant except for displaying pre-Unicode source code or output, or running older interpreters.
 (J, kdb and q instead draw their symbols from the ASCII character set.)

-Vector and the APL Wiki now use only the APL385 Unicode font for displaying source code and session logs.
-With most modern browsers, on PCs, Macs, IPhones and iPads, the font will display correctly whether or not the font is installed.
-For older browsers (2008 and earlier) and for Safari on Mac OS X you need to download and install the font.
+Vector and the APL Wiki use only the APL385 Unicode font for displaying source code and session logs.
+With practically all modern browsers, on PCs, Macs, tablets and smart phones the font will display correctly whether or not the font is installed.
+For older browsers (2008 and earlier) you might need to download and install the font.